ElfSundae/build-laravel.com/README.md

 Then you can run `$ php artisan serve` to serve your mirror.

-The best practice is configuring a virtual host on your web server, and you may add a cron-job to keep your local mirror up to date with laravel.com.
+The best practice is configuring a virtual host on your web server, and you may add a cron-job to keep your mirror up to date with laravel.com.

 You can use `-h` option to see the full usage: